Hexen II: Hammer of Thyrion 1.4.3

 at high resolutions.
 Valid conwidth values are

-values equal or less than the screen width above:
+values equal or less than the scr width above:

 Smaller the number, bigger the text.
 640 is the